1 March 2026·7 min read

 5. Copying from seniors — Placement cells see the same template every year

-6. Using Canva-style creative designs — Looks nice, fails ATS completely
+6. Using Canva-style creative designs — Looks nice, fails ATS completely.
+Use ATS-friendly resume templates instead

 7. Including hobbies like "listening to music" — Waste of precious resume space